You have no items in your cart. Want to get some nice things?

 This week the BBC announced the shortlist for its annual National Short Story Award, and tonight the fifth and final entry on the list was read out on Radio 4. ...

 Today we heard the bad news that Borders has gone into administration in the UK.
-I know gigantic bookshops aren’t to everybody’s taste and that’s fair enough, but given the ...
+I know gigantic bookshops aren’t to everybody’s taste and that’s fair enough, but given ...

-Since Litro is focussed this month on wildlife, and since it includes two fine pieces about foxes, I thought it would be fun to look at the peculiar and quite ...
+Since Litro is focussed this month on wildlife, and since it includes two fine pieces about foxes, I thought it would be fun to look at the peculiar and ...

 I was going to write today about Litro‘s theme of the month: wildlife.
-Then last night I read something that reminded me of another item from the current issue, so I’m ...
+Then last night I read something that reminded me of another item from the current issue, so ...

 I don’t normally find myself lost in Hyde Park in the dark, but currently I seem to get lost prior to every literary event I attend.
-It’s a kind of ...
+It’s a kind ...

-All this week, the Guardian’s been giving away little booklets of fairy tales, which makes, in my view, for a brilliant reason to pick up a paper every day.
-If ...
+All this week, the Guardian’s been giving away little booklets of fairy tales, which makes, in my view, for a brilliant reason to pick up a paper every day. ...